 What we don’t: Doesn’t feel as durable or stout as other racks.

 At the very top of Yakima's expansive hitch rack line-up is the Dr.Tray.
 Featuring moveable tray platforms, an easy-to-use tilt-down lever that resembles the one on Thule’s T2 Pro above, and a total weight that undercuts our top picks by 10 to 15 pounds, the rack has a lot going for it.
-We also like the EZ+1 extension, which allows you to expand its carrying capacity to three bikes with only a nine pound weight penalty (for an additional $259).
-It’s worth noting that the Dr.Tray’s price recently jumped $50 up to $649, which puts it among the more expensive in this grouping, but its full feature set and low weight make it an intriguing option for dedicated riders.
+We also like the EZ+1 extension, which allows you to expand its carrying capacity to three bikes with only a 9-pound weight penalty (for an additional $259).
+The Dr.Tray's $599 price tag puts it among the more expensive in this grouping, but its full feature set and low weight make it an intriguing option for dedicated riders.

 See the Yakima Dr.Tray